mathurshreya/Round2-Task-XenonStack/README.md

 Backend done with php.

-Database connection done with phpmyadmin using Xampp server.
+Database connection done with MySql phpmyadmin using Xampp server.

 Database named as login